FamerTech/Research-Assistant-Agent/README.md

 *   Easy deployment using `requirements.txt` and Cloudflared for tunneling.

 ## Functionality of the Application
-You can check the functionality of this model by clicking the drive link below: https://drive.google.com/file/d/1w8SXvmVBcHom4NIX7Vo6ekxl0DwIcRAw/view?usp=drive_link
+You can check the functionality of this model by clicking the drive's link below: https://drive.google.com/file/d/1w8SXvmVBcHom4NIX7Vo6ekxl0DwIcRAw/view?usp=drive_link

 Link to the Web Application: